freebsd/freebsd-src/docs/LangRef.rst

            <ResultType> @<FunctionName> ([argument list])
-           [unnamed_addr] [fn Attrs] [section "name"] [comdat [($name)]] [align N] [gc] [prefix Constant] [prologue Constant] [personality Constant] { ... }
+           [unnamed_addr] [fn Attrs] [section "name"] [comdat [($name)]] [align N] [gc] [prefix Constant] [prologue Constant] [personality Constant] (!name !N)* { ... }

-The argument list is a comma seperated sequence of arguments where each argument is of the following form
+The argument list is a comma separated sequence of arguments where each argument is of the following form:

 Syntax::